ronikobrosly/causal-curve/README.md

 [Documentation is available at readthedocs.org](https://causal-curve.readthedocs.io/en/latest/)

+## In Progress

+(12/26/2020) Currently working towards version 1.0.0!

+This major update will include:
+* An overhaul of the TMLE tool to make it more accurate and user-friendly.
+* Separate model classes for predicting binary or continuous outcomes (much like sklearn's approach)
+* Better TMLE example documentation

 ## Contributing

 Your help is absolutely welcome!
 Please do reach out or create a feature branch!